George Washington's Christmas Eggnog

 So, is this Washington’s recipe in his own hand?
 Although widely circulated as being true, it isn’t very likely.
 We contacted Mount Vernon’s librarians, who said no eggnog recipe has been definitively linked to Washington.
 It did not come from George or Martha Washington’s papers.
 It was not in Martha’s cookbook (which she inherited from her first marriage), nor was it provided in her personal copy of The Art of Cookery by Hannah Glasse, the popular English cookbook in America at the time.

 The recipe above is indeed a true vintage recipe.
-However, it’s believed to come from the 19th century, whereas George Washington lived in the 18th century.
+However, it is believed to have come from the 19th century, whereas George Washington lived in the 18th century.

 Mount Vernon Eggnog Recipe